This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Lung cancer is an abnormal growth of cells (cancer cells) that begin to grow in one or both lungs.
+Lung cancer is an abnormal growth of cells (cancer cells) in one or both lungs.
 Lymph nodes may or may not be involved.
-When these abnormal cells begin to fester and grow rapidly, they can start to interfere with daily activities.
-Symptoms may begin to appear as these cells continue to grow.
-Some symptoms are: shortness of breath, cough, decreased oxygenation, and/or chest discomfort.
+When abnormal cells begin to divide and grow rapidly, they can cause a variety of symptoms.
+When these symptoms become severe, they may interfere with daily activities.
+Common symptoms of lung cancer include shortness of breath, cough, decreased oxygenation, and/or chest discomfort.

 Types and Staging

-We are seeing more and more lung carcinoid now than ever before.
-This is very different from non-small cell and small cell lung cancers.
-This tumor actually begins with different types of cells – neuroendocrine cells (cells that produce hormones).
-These types of cells line the small intestines as well as the lungs.
-These are grouped into two different groups: typical and atypical.
-Many cancer centers have developed carcinoid programs to better assist patients with this specific malignancy.
+Lung carcinoid is now more commonly diagnosed than in the past.
+Carcinoid is very different from non-small cell and small cell lung cancers.
+This tumor starts with different types of cells called neuroendocrine cells (cells that produce hormones).
+These cells line the small intestines as well as the lungs and can be typical or atypical.
+Many cancer centers have developed carcinoid programs to treat patients with this specific malignancy.

 Malignant Mesothelioma is not the same as lung cancer.
 This cancer affects the lining of organs – this includes not only the lung, but also the abdomen and heart.

-There are several factors that make mesothelioma stand out from all different types of cancer.
+Several factors make mesothelioma stand out from different types of cancer.

 - Mesothelioma is not directly linked with smoking.
-The stigma of lung cancer is the association with smoking.
-Cigarette smoking can worsen the symptoms of mesothelioma, however, the direct cause of mesothelioma is not smoking.
+Although cigarette smoking can worsen mesothelioma symptoms, it is not the direct cause of the disease.

-- This is the only type of cancer that has a known direct link with asbestos exposure.
-The exposure to asbestos may not only be direct (working in a shipyard or installing asbestos drive ways many years ago), but it may also be indirect contact (washing the clothes of a spouse working in a plant or shipyard).
-The exposure may occur via inhalation (breathing in asbestos) or the ingestion (swallowing asbestos fibers).
-Both forms of consumption are typically unknown at the time of exposure.
+- Mesothelioma is the only cancer linked with asbestos exposure.
+The exposure to asbestos may be direct (working in a shipyard or installing asbestos driveways) or indirect (washing the clothes of a spouse who worked in a plant or shipyard).
+Exposure may occur via inhalation (breathing in asbestos) or ingestion (swallowing asbestos fibers).
+Victims typically do not realize they are being exposed.

-- Mesothelioma is not found as a tumor in a certain part of the lung or abdomen, it is found in the lining of the lung (pleura), lining of the heart (pericardium), or lining of the abdomen (peritoneum).
+- Mesothelioma is not found as a tumor in a certain part of the lung or abdomen.
+Instead, it is found in the lining of the lung (pleura), lining of the heart (pericardium), or lining of the abdomen (peritoneum).

 Asbestos Related Lung Disease

-While mesothelioma and lung cancer are two separate diseases, it is important to discuss asbestos related lung cancer.
-With an exposure to asbestos, it is still possible to have lung cancer and not have mesothelioma.
-There are many studies that link an increased risk of lung cancer to workers exposed with asbestos.
-In those who have been exposed to asbestos and smoke, their chance of lung cancer greatly increases.
+While mesothelioma and lung cancer are two separate diseases, it is still possible to develop lung cancer after asbestos exposure.
+Many studies show an increased risk of lung cancer in workers exposed to asbestos.
+Those who have been exposed to asbestos and also smoke have a higher chance of lung cancer.

-Asbestosis is also important to discuss as this is a condition that is directly related to asbestos exposure that will require long term surveillance.
-Over time, the lung tissue becomes scarred and this process can become lung cancer.
-The risk of asbestosis becoming lung cancer greatly increases with smoking.
+Asbestosis is another condition directly related to asbestos exposure.
+Over time, the lung tissue becomes scarred and can become lung cancer.
+Smoking compounds the risk of asbestosis becoming lung cancer.

-After discussing what mesothelioma and lung cancer are as separate diseases, you can see how very different they are.
-Although both diseases have very similar symptoms, they are both very different cancers in the way they are diagnosed and treated.
+Although both diseases have very similar symptoms, they are very different cancers in the way they are diagnosed and treated.